juliusz-cwiakalski/jcw-examples/bdd-mutation-testing/README.md

 Run `./gradlew b` and review the test reports:

 - [Spock report](./build/spock-reports/index.html) - human-friendly report that is a functional requirements specification and can be reviewed by business stakeholders
 - [Pitest report](./build/reports/pitest/index.html) - mutational tests report that shows the weak spots in BDD module unit tests

+### Key setup required to introduce in your project

+TODO:

+- [ ] spock parallelization
+- [ ] pitest
+- [ ] spock report + pitest hack

 ## Key Lessons and Evolving Strategies